Top 10 Greek Myths to Know for Your Greek Vacation

 - The Sphinx itself was a popular subject in ancient Greek art, much more so than Oedipus.
 It is usually represented as a four-legged beast with wings and the face of a beautiful woman.

-- While it was a major site in Greek myths, modern Thebes is not a major tourist attraction of Greece.
+While it was a major site in Greek myths, modern Thebes is seldom on the itineraries of Greek vacations.
 Its museum and archeological sites are largely bypassed by tourists and tour operators.

 7. The Contest for King Cecrops's City by the Greek Gods